thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

     ```

 7. [Contact ThoughtSpot]({{ site.baseurl }}/admin/misc/contact.html#) and test the setup with your ThoughtSpot Support contact.
-8. After your remote session with ThoughtSpot Support is over, turn the remote tunnel off until you need to use it again:
+8. After your remote session with ThoughtSpot Support, turn the remote tunnel off, until you need to use it again:

     ```
     $ tscli support stop-remote